hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

         - start-up procedures
         - end-users can access and use as required
         - user navigation
-        - system producing required results
+        - System producing required results
             - with less errors
         - are features easy to find
-        - assesment of user acceptance (of new system)
+        - assesment of user acceptance (of new System)
         - well structured user documentation
         - trouble-shooting advice to help users
     - purpose
-        - to check whether or not the new system
+        - to check whether or not the new System
             - meets specifications set by analyst/designer
             - meets the designs
             - has expected behaviour